Pressio/pressio-tutorials/README.md

 # pressio-tutorials

-These tutorials cover a few examples detailing how users can interact with `pressio` and demonstrate the basic reduced-order models (ROMs) to capabilities of `pressio`.
+These tutorials cover a few examples detailing how users can interact with `pressio` and demonstrate the basic reduced-order models (ROMs) capabilities of `pressio`.

 ## License
 Pressio is released with the following [LICENSE](./LICENSE).